JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 # Package development

-The very nice thing about Julia is that it is simple to create a package that can then be easily installed and used by other users.
+The very nice thing about Julia is that it is simple to create a package and share it with other users.
 This section contains a step-by-step tutorial on how to build a new package from scratch.
+Moreover, the package that is described in this section, will be used later in the course.

 ## Pkg templates